 React to the settlement event

-Subscribe to the same reliable channel the server publishes results on.
+Subscribe to the same reliable channel on which the server publishes results.

-Reliable delivery means this fires exactly once even if a state datagram was dropped around the same moment.
+Delivery is reliable, so this callback fires exactly once, even if a state datagram was dropped at the same moment.

 Recipe 3 — A lobby with presence + chat

-Before the match, a room often needs a reliable coordination layer: who’s ready, chat, and a host kicking off the game.
-This rides entirely on the event channels — no state/input loop yet.
+Before the match, a room often needs a reliable coordination layer: ready status, chat, and a host that starts the game.
+This layer uses only the event channels.
+There is no state/input loop yet.

 1